 What makes a person say, “I am in love with my life”?
 One answer is that we love life when things are in alignment—when they make sense.
 When we accept the past and anticipate the future because the present is just so good that we wouldn’t have it any other way.
 Home contributes to that feeling of alignment.
 When we “feel at home,” we’re a step closer to loving life.

 Soon after I turned 18, I left Martin’s River to attend university in Mississauga, Ontario.
-I had become tired of the familiar landscapes of Nova Scotia.
+I had become tired of the monotony of Nova Scotia.

 My decision to leave home was quite decentering for my mother.
-Mohammed and Ahamed had left long before me, and my parents were both counting the days until I would go too.
+My brothers had left long before me, and my parents were both counting the days until I would go too.

 Throughout her 30 years of life in Martin’s River, away from her family and friends, my mother had built a home with us, her kids.
 She invested a great deal in our well-being, our success, and our futures.
 Life had given her a new landscape, and she had learned how to build a home within it.